 Since these terms are common in certain contracts, to ensure that approvals are completed on every document, it’s easiest to have a set approval workflow that can be attached on every contract.
 Even if teams are starting with a template, having this approval workflow allows Legal to have visibility into any changes another party makes to the document.

 While the unknown can be scary, a contract lifecycle management platform can serve as a consistent way to ensure businesses are protected against any uncertainties.
-To find out more about Concord’s features and how they can protect your organization, fill out the request form below to see a demo.
+To find out more about Concord’s features and how they can protect your organization, click the below to request a demo.